“You make the path boldly and follow it fearfully.”

 “All I have told is true but it is not the whole truth.”

 This is how Laura Ingalls Wilder described her Little House books in a speech in 1937.
 As it turns out, the “whole truth” was stranger than fiction in many ways.
-In Prairie Fires: The American Dreams of Laura Ingalls Wilder, … Continue reading
+In Prairie Fires: The American Dreams of Laura Ingalls Wilder, Caroline Fraser tells a story that is much darker than … Read More

 “Is the soul solid, like iron?”